- Assisting older people with their day-to-day tasks and providing clinical care can be incredibly rewarding

 Some of the support includes everyday tasks, like making beds, bathing and personal hygiene, and cleaning rooms or other areas in the aged care facility.

 An enrolled nurse (EN) is a step up from an assistant in nursing and can provide a further step of medical and clinical care to residents.
-An EN is usually a succession role before moving into a RN position.
+An EN is usually a succession role before moving into a Registered Nurse (RN) position.

-They usually are in a supportive role under Registered Nurses.
+They usually are in a supportive role under RNs.

 A RN can administer medicine to residents without the direction of doctors and will lead most health care plans, medication management, infection control, and other important forms of care for residents.